dzucconi/year/README.md

 > Sister, time, it be time, ya know wha mean?
 Dread.

-The year increments 30 times per second; 1,800 years per minute; 108,000 years per hour.
-Every time it does, a calendar is rendered with each month laid on top of one another.
+The year increments 12 times per second; 720 years per minute; 43,200 years per hour. every time it does, a calendar is rendered with each month laid on top of one another.

 I like that one can just keep clicking in calendaring software and schedule something to occur 20 years from now.
 Will Google exist in 20 years to remind me of my upcoming event?
 Will I?